0xAX/linux-insides/Initialization/linux-initialization-7.md

 The End of the architecture-specific initializations, almost...
 ================================================================================

-This is the seventh parth of the Linux Kernel initialization process which covers internals of the `setup_arch` function from the [arch/x86/kernel/setup.c](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/setup.c#L861).
+This is the seventh parth of the Linux Kernel initialization process which covers insides of the `setup_arch` function from the [arch/x86/kernel/setup.c](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/setup.c#L861).
 As you can know from the previous [parts](http://0xax.gitbooks.io/linux-insides/content/Initialization/index.html), the `setup_arch` function does some architecture-specific (in our case it is [x86_64](http://en.wikipedia.org/wiki/X86-64)) initialization stuff like reserving memory for kernel code/data/bss, early scanning of the [Desktop Management Interface](http://en.wikipedia.org/wiki/Desktop_Management_Interface), early dump of the [PCI](http://en.wikipedia.org/wiki/PCI) device and many many more.
 If you have read the previous [part](http://0xax.gitbooks.io/linux-insides/content/Initialization/%20linux-initialization-6.html), you can remember that we've finished it at the `setup_real_mode` function.
 In the next step, as we set limit of the [memblock](http://0xax.gitbooks.io/linux-insides/content/mm/linux-mm-1.html) to the all mapped pages, we can see the call of the `setup_log_buf` function from the [kernel/printk/printk.c](https://github.com/torvalds/linux/blob/master/kernel/printk/printk.c).

 The `setup_log_buf` function setups kernel cyclic buffer which length depends on the `CONFIG_LOG_BUF_SHIFT` configuration option.
 As we can read from the documentation of the `CONFIG_LOG_BUF_SHIFT` it can be between `12` and `21`.
-In the internals, buffer defined as array of chars:
+In the insides, buffer defined as array of chars:

 ```C
 #define __LOG_BUF_LEN (1 << CONFIG_LOG_BUF_SHIFT)